TTTTMMMM/chairLocations/README.md

 ---

-### Compound Query for chairLoc listener required the following index on Firebase Console
+For the following Compound Query (which is used to create a listener for a specific chair uploaded today to Firebase):

 ```
     const beginningOfDay = new Date(